TerryGoodwin/theme-neogeo-asp-ngp/README.md

 This does not include any ROMs or anything to help you hack the system.

+Game card artwork is included only for the games I was personally interested in playing on the system.
+As such, this is not a complete collection of cards, but if you want to add your own a template has been included to do so!

 # Before you start!

 Make a backup of your `ASPh` directory before making any changes!
 It's very easy to mess